030/n3dr/README.md

 they have should been.
 Apart from that, the restore is capable of restoring the Nexus configuration.

-N3DR makes it possible to backup all artifacts from Nexus at once and to migrate/restore them to a Nexus server in another cloud.
+N3DR excludes the backup of group repositories and is able to backup all Maven2 and NPM repositories and migrate and/or restore Maven2 artifacts to another Nexus server.

 Note: uploads to proxy and snapshot repositories are not supported by Nexus itself.
 As a workaround one could create a hosted repository in Nexus and